Table of Contents Search for printer HOME

 <=The oceans

 In the early 1990s, geologists had found that titanic emissions of greenhouse gases were a likely cause of a spectacular warming that happened 56 million years ago (the "Paleocene-Eocene Thermal Maximum," PETM).
 At any rate something back then had radically changed climate, with a CO2 level much higher than at present, global heating, and an abrupt change of the deep ocean circulation.
 The shock to ecosystems brought extinctions and reorganizations so massive that geologists called it the start of a new geological era.
-The leading suspect was the clathrate ices frozen in layers spread through sea floor muds.
-Clathrates might hold more methane and other carbon compounds than all the world's coal and oil.
+Where did the greenhouse gases come from?
+A leading suspect was clathrates — a kind of ice formed under cold and pressure, found frozen in layers spread through sea floor muds.
+Clathrates might contain more methane and other carbon compounds than all the world's coal and oil.
 Studies suggested that warming of the oceans could cause a clathrate deposit to disintegrate in a landslide-like chain reaction, venting a great belch of methane and CO2 into the atmosphere.

 = Milestone

 During the PETM the rise in temperature had proceeded gradually over tens of thousands of years, "rapid" only to a geologist.
 But the emissions had come stepwise, each step spanning perhaps a few centuries.
-Sea floor outbursts also showed up at other points in the distant past.
-Whatever had happened then, it seemed possible that global warming might provoke clathrates to vent gases into the atmosphere at a rate fast enough to bring serious additional warming within a human lifetime — a feedback loop that one scientist called "the clathrate gun."
+Similar outbursts showed up at other points in the distant past.
+Whatever had happened then, it seemed possible that global warming might provoke clathrates to vent gases into the atmosphere at a rate fast enough to bring serious additional warming within a human lifetime, melting still more of the clathrates — a feedback loop that one scientist called "the clathrate gun."
 The idea sounded like science fiction (indeed science fiction writers used it), spurring widespread controversy and research.

-For the sea floor "clathrate gun" in particular, however, research inspired by the threat was reassuring.
-For one thing, it should take thousands of years for heat to diffuse into the deep sediments where the bulk of clathrates lurked.
+For the sea floor "clathrate gun" in particular, further research inspired by the threat turned out to be reassuring.
+For one thing, it should take thousands of years for heat to diffuse into the deep sediments where the bulk of clathrates lurk.
 The idea that greenhouse gas emissions might cause cataclysmic seabed outbursts looked like speculation about a distant future.
 Even that worry faded after an oil well blew out deep under the Gulf of Mexico in 2010.
 Along with a devastating oil spill, a great plume of methane bubbled up.
 All the gas dissolved into the seawater and was oxidized by bacteria before it could reach the atmosphere.
-Presumably the same would happen to gas released from clathrates.
+Presumably the same would happen to gas released in a clathrate eruption.

-There was another huge and possibly unstable reservoir of clathrates, along with other forms of carbon: the world's permafrost, often hundreds of feet deep.
-Some experts suspected that the release of this carbon had played a role in the abrupt warming that ended the Younger Dryas, and perhaps also in the PETM and other climate catastrophes farther in the past.
+There was another huge and possibly unstable reservoir of clathrates, along with other forms of carbon: the world's permafrost.
+The frozen soils, often hundreds of feet deep, store trillions of tons of carbon, comparable to the world's coal deposits.
+Some experts suspected that the release of some of this carbon had played a role in the PETM, and also in the abrupt warming that ended the Younger Dryas and perhaps other climate catastrophes farther in the past.
 A closer look was only partly reassuring.
-An isotope analysis of the methane shifts during the Younger Dryas found the shifts mostly involved young carbon, probably from wetlands, rather than fossil carbon from deep in ancient tundra — but a massive release from wetlands could be bad enough.(66)
+An isotope analysis of the methane shifts during the Younger Dryas found that the event mostly involved young carbon, probably from wetlands, rather than fossil carbon from deep in ancient tundra.
+But a massive release from warming wetlands could be adanger too.(66)

-An altogether different type of evidence for rapid change came from improved observations of Arctic and Antarctic regions.
-New views from satellites, plus vigorous programs of precise measurements from airplanes and on the ground, showed that enormous glaciers could quickly change their speed of travel, while entire ice sheets could break up within a matter of months.
+Around 2000 an altogether different mechanism for rapid change showed up in improved observations of Arctic and Antarctic regions.
+Views from new satellites, plus vigorous programs of precise measurements from airplanes and on the ground, showed that even the largest glaciers could quickly change their speed of travel, while entire floating ice sheets could break up within a matter of months.
 As one expert remarked, this "ran counter to much of the accepted wisdom regarding ice sheets."
-The accepted wisdom, he explained, "lacking modern observational capabilities, was largely based on 'steady-state' assumptions."(67) Now the plausible possibility that a swift alteration of land or sea ice could transform climate had to be added to all the other potential feedbacks from global warming.
+The accepted wisdom, he explained, "lacking modern observational capabilities, was largely based on 'steady-state' assumptions."(67) Now the possibility that a swift alteration of land or sea ice could shake the global climate (and surge sea level) had to be added to all the other potential feedbacks from global warming.

 For an extended discussion of possible ice collapse see the complete essay on...